Julia HurlowDirector of Discipleship

 When people gather, the kingdom of heaven here on earth seems much more tangible.
-Whether it is around a table sharing a meal, on a walk, sharing a cappuccino, or participating in something of a shared interest I deeply believe in the sharing of stories through communal living.
+Whether it is around a table sharing a meal, on a walk, sharing a cup of coffee, or participating in something of a shared interest I deeply believe in the sharing of stories through communal living.

 As I have lived in a number of states, worked at a number of different Christian Universities as well as lived in shared housing for the past fifteen years I have found deep joy in living among others to share in celebration as well as sorrow experienced here on earth.
 The stories we have experienced are to be shared as a proclamation of the redemption story of Jesus’ resurrection for our freedom.
 The narrative of Scripture encompasses so many stories of healing, reconciliation, and mercy.

 Throughout my own narrative of joy, longing, loss, and healing the triune God is present.
-Along with the educational experiences that I have had in Christian education, a master’s degree in Community Counseling as well as my current work on my doctoral degree in Semiotics and Future Studies, I have found that each of life’s experiences have guided my desire to make meaning in the world that portrays the love of the triune God.
+Along with the educational experiences that I have had in Christian education, a master’s degree in Community Counseling as well as completed my doctoral degree in Semiotics and Future Studies, I have found that each of life’s experiences have guided my desire to make meaning in the world that portrays the love of the triune God.

 “Here… Today…in this place with a story that is unique to you.